Neolithic burial mounds at Five Knolls

-At Dunstable Downs there is a group of 7 round barrows, consisting of 2 bowl barrows, 3 bell barrows, and 2 pond barrows.
-It is thought that they were initially used as burial grounds for Kings or Chiefs, although excavations of 2 of the bell barrows in August 1850 revealed no treasure to support this.
+At Dunstable Downs there is a group of seven round barrows, consisting of two bowl barrows, three bell barrows, and two pond barrows.
+It is thought that they were initially used as burial grounds for Kings or Chiefs, although excavations of two of the bell barrows in August 1850 revealed no treasure to support this.

 Other excavations throughout the 1920s revealed over 90 skeletons from various periods.
 For instance, in Saxon times about 30 bodies were buried there with their hands apparently still tied behind their backs.
-Gallows were set up on the northernmost barrow in medieval times and some of the people hung were also buried there.
+Gallows were set up on the northernmost barrow in medieval times and some of the people hanged were also buried there.

 Two other Scheduled Monuments can be found either side of the adjacent hilltop.
-Two long, low “pillow” mounds, first noted by W.G.
+Two long, low 'pillow' mounds, first noted by W.G.
 Smith in 1894 are considered by their form and location to indicate the sites of medieval warrens.

 These were possibly constructed and managed by the Augustian Priory at Dunstable, warrens being areas of land set aside for breeding and management of rabbits, to provide a constant supply of fresh meat and skins.